BenPeach1/P1-logs-analysis/README.md

 ## Running the application
 This logs analysis application can be run from the command line by changing to the corresponding directory ("P1-logs-analysis") and running the ```python3 logs-analysis.py``` command.

+This application runs queries against the 'news' psql database.
+In order to run this application, you will need to download the newsdata.sql file and import it via the following command: ```psql -d news -f newsdata.sql```.

 ## _Questions_
 This analytical tool is designed to answer the following questions: